toeverything/AFFiNE/docs/CONTRIBUTING.md

-# Welcome to ourcontributing guide <!-- omit in toc -->
+# Welcome to our contributing guide <!-- omit in toc -->

 Thank you for investing your time in contributing to our project!
 Any contribution you make will be reflected on our GitHub :sparkles:.